Ensemble Kalman Methods: A Mean Field Perspective: Appendix C (Mean Field Maps)

-We notice that if $B=0$, as required for an optimal transport solution, then equation (\ref{eq:lm}c) has as a solution $F=A\hC$ and then (\ref{eq:lm}a) delivers the Lagrange multiplier $L$.
-Note further that the solution is independent of the specific choice of positive-definite $W$. $\blacksquare$ \end{example}
+We notice that if $B=0$, as required for an optimal transport solution, then with this choice of the pair $(A,B)$, equation (\ref{eq:lm}c) has as a solution $F=A\hC$ and (\ref{eq:lm}b) is satisfied.
+Furthermore (\ref{eq:lm}a) delivers the Lagrange multiplier $L$.
+Note that the solution is independent of the specific choice of positive-definite $W$. $\blacksquare$ \end{example}